AI7BQ/nodographer/README.md

 You now own the cloned application files as your user (`$USER`).

-### Scripted Method
+### In a Hurry?

-If you're in a hurry, run the following installation script
+Run the following installation script:
 ```bash
 sudo /srv/meshmap/INSTALL.sh
 ```